 - A history of ear scratching

-Even though an ear hematoma diagnosis may be pretty straight forward, as mentioned, the underlying cause of the itching and scratching needs to be addressed.
-If only the aural hematoma would be taken care of, very likely the dog will return back to the itching and scratching causing again major damage to the delicate pinna.
+Even though an ear hematoma diagnosis may be pretty straightforward, as mentioned, the underlying cause of the itching and scratching needs to be addressed.
+If only the aural hematoma is taken care of, very likely the dog will return back to the itching and scratching, again causing major damage to the delicate pinna.

 Underlying causes of ear scratching in dogs may be various, but here are a few to be looked into: